richb-intermapper/ScanSwitchesLogFiles/README.md

 * cdpCacheTable
 * lldpRemManAddrTable
 * lldpRemTable

+As scanlogs.py reads the input file it detects:

+SQL "INSERT INTO device" lines that contain data about the IMID, the IP address, name/label, and sysSvcs for all "pollers"
+<KC_opentable lines that contain an IMID for a device and the KCid to link it to the following "<KR"
+<KR with a matching KCid that also contains a "table id" and a tableTitle (ifIndex, ifAddrTable, etc.)
+<KU_tabledata lines with the same "table ID" to data, or to a "ParseError" or "NoAnswer" to indicate that it's the last line.

-The scanl2logs.py program collates all the information about these requests to create a CSV output file that looks like this:
+scanl2logs.py collates all the information about these requests to create a CSV output file that looks like this:

 ```
 Reading switches.log, /Users/richb/Documents/SwitchesLogFiles/switches.log